 Excursions from Venice

 These islands are just two of the must-do getaways from Venice whenever there is an opportunity.
-In addition, due to its location you will also find excursions to Florence from Venice and excursions to Bologna from Florence.

 If you are wondering how many days is recommended to spend in Venice I will tell you that the city can be seen in a couple of days, at most you can travel three days to Venice if you want to see it very thoroughly.
 From a four-day trip to Venice do not hesitate and book excursions to nearby cities.